andreasstollar/automation-demos/terraform/gcp/README.md

 # GCP Terraform Collection
-Here are a few examples to get started launching terraform instances.
+Here are a few examples to get started launching terraform instances in GCP.

 ## Files
 `variables.tf` - variables referenced in other .tf files